That was July 1953. Then followed a real life drama.

-As he lay hour and after, day after day, gasping for each breath in an iron-lung life support system, Jim fought for life, and Australian square dancing lost a figurehead, and the 1950's boom quickly subsided.
+As he lay hour after hour, day after day, gasping for each breath in an iron-lung life support system (pictured top right), Jim fought for life, and Australian square dancing lost a figurehead, and the 1950's boom quickly subsided.

 Doctors advised Jim he would live for 5 to 10 years, and gave him little hope of escaping the iron-lung.
-Jim's fight, to defy this medical opinion, and go on to live a long, productive, and influential life, despite paralysis, is an inspiring story, rich in its clues on how we can all find great happiness by rebounding from our own life struggles.
+Jim's fight, to defy this medical opinion, and go on to live a long, productive, and influential life, despite paralysis, is as inspiring a story as you'll ever hear, rich in its clues on how we can all find great happiness by rebounding from our own life struggles.
 Jim passed away peacefully on December 30th, 2008 - Aged 90.

-Information on Jim's inspiring life is available in the tab titled JIM'S STORY, through historical audio, newspaper and magazine clippings that illustrate the highs and lows of Jim's life, and showcase the attitudes he held that enabled him to not only cope with his life challenges, but to thrive.
+Information on Jim's life is available in the tab titled JIM'S STORY - told through historical audio, video, newspaper and magazine clippings that illustrate the highs and lows of Jim's life, and showcase the attitudes he held that enabled him to not only cope with his life challenges, but to thrive.

-He tells his story in his autobiography "The Magic of Life!"
-(2006) - available here to read as a Pdf download.
+He tells his story too in his autobiography "The Magic of Life!"
+(2006) - available here to read.
 As you can imagine, surviving polio had a profound effect on Jim's thinking - and a quality of life crusader was born.
-Thousands have since benefited from his insights.
-His 1970's best seller book, "Are You (Really) Fun To Live With?" is also available here to read.
-"Fun" was unarguably generations ahead of its time in educating frankly about our need to develop new attitudes towards our relationships and towards our sexuality - an idea that many found challenging for the day, and which led to Jim being publicly chastised by those forces as a "sex maniac".
-Of course, Jim was up for this fight too, and his response was simply magic.
+Thousands have since benefited from his insights, some of which he spelled out in his 1970's best seller book, "Are You (Really) Fun To Live With?" which is also available here to read.
+"Fun" was generations ahead of its time in educating frankly about our need to develop new attitudes towards our relationships and towards our sexuality - an idea that many found challenging for the day, and which led to Jim being publicly chastised by those forces as a "sex maniac".
+Of course, Jim was up for this fight too, and his response was simply 'magic'.

 In the AUSTRALIAN SQUARE DANCING tab we are archiving 1950's Australian square dancing resources, including music, news clips, and photos.
-This includes Jim's best square dance recordings, which you can listen to/download.
-Also available are very rare classical recordings by other 1950's Australian and overseas callers, including Eddie Carol, Bill McGrath, Jack Murphy, Leonard Hirst, Irene Hewitt, Wally Cook, Graham Rigby, Gary Cohen, and renown Amercian caller, Joe Lewis.
+This includes Jim's best square dance recordings, which you can listen to.
+Also available are some rare classical recordings by other 1950's Australian and overseas callers, including Eddie Carol, Bill McGrath, Jack Murphy, Leonard Hirst, Irene Hewitt, Wally Cook, Graham Rigby, Gary Cohen, and renown American caller, Joe Lewis.
 A couple of articles, written by Jim and by Jack Murphy tell us their stories of the Australian 1950's Square Dancing boom.

-Jim would be "tickled pink" to know that a very keen group of people are continuing to enjoy the fun of square dancing today through square dance clubs around Australia, and in so doing are keeping this wonderfully wholesome social and community tradition well and truly alive - some links to these organsiations are provided here at Square Dance Links.
+Jim would be tickled pink to know that a very keen group of people continue to enjoy the fun of square dancing today through square dance clubs around Australia, and in so doing are keeping this wonderfully wholesome social and community tradition alive - links to these clubs are provided here at Square Dance Links.

-Jim's family hopes you enjoy visiting Jim's website, and we hope it provides you with some valuable information, and perhaps a little inspiration too.
+Jim's family hopes you enjoy visiting Jim's website, and hope it provides you with some valuable information, and perhaps some inspiration too.
 A polio vaccine was discovered in 1955 - one year too late for Jim.
-For obvious reasons, we support Rotary International's relentless mission to eradicate polio by vaccinating kids from polio in third world countries - we would appreciate that you click here to go to their polio web page and consider donating to their very worthy cause.
+For obvious reasons, we support Rotary International's relentless mission to eradicate polio by vaccinating kids from polio in third world countries, and we would appreciate that you click here to go to their polio web page and consider donating to this very worthy cause.

 Australian Square Dance Story

-Click here to read a story about the 1950's Melbourne & Adelaide square dancing BOOM!
+Click below to read the story about the 1950's Melbourne & Adelaide square dancing BOOM!